lorengreenfield/halfcab/README.md

 - `html` - creates dom elements from template literals
 - `css` - injects css into html component's class property
 - `injectHTML` - injects html from a string, much like a triple mustache or React's dangerouslySetInnerHTML
+- `injectMarkdown` - the same as `injectHTML` but first converts markdown into HTML, making sure HTML entities are not double encoded.

 Under the hood, halfcab uses yo-yo, which in turn uses bel. bel turns tagged template literals into dom elements.